 Candid reports that their average treatment time is around 6 months, and Invisalign generally takes around 12.
 This doesn’t mean that Invisalign is incapable of shorter turnarounds or that Candid never exceeds half a year.
 But typically, this is what you can expect.
 Talk to your dentist or your network orthodontist from Candid to discuss how your unique case might affect this timeline.

 When Invisalign first introduced clear aligners, their popularity skyrocketed because they offered a less noticeable alternative to traditional braces.
 Today, clear aligner companies are still finding ways to make their products less visible and better looking.
 Although this largely depends on personal tastes, which vary from customer to customer.
-Invisalign and Candid produce very similar aligners, but there are a couple of small differences to consider.
+Invisalign and Candid produce very similar aligners, but there are a couple of small differences that makes Candid a slightly better-looking option.

 - Uses a frosted, textured plastic that matches your tooth surfaces